RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

 ## Overview
 Rectified flow (RF) yields a deterministic ODE (a.k.a. flow) model, of the form $$\mathrm d Z_t = v_t(Z_t)\mathrm d t$$, which generates the data $$Z_1$$ starting from an initial noise $$Z_0$$.
 This approach offers a simplification compared to diffusion models that use a stochastic differential equation (SDE) to generate data from noise, such as DDPM and score-based models.

-However, the boundary between flow and diffusion models has been known to be blurry since the work of DDIM and probability-flow ODEs, which showed that it is possible to convert SDEs to ODEs during the post-training phase, without requiring re-training of the model.
+However, the boundary between flow and diffusion models has been known to be blurred since the work of DDIM and probability-flow ODEs, which showed that it is possible to convert SDEs to ODEs during the post-training phase, without requiring re-training of the model.
 Now starting from the ODE models, it is also possible to revert the process and convert the RF ODE to SDEs to obtain stochastic samplers at inference time.
 Several questions arises:

 1. *Why and how is it possible to convert between SDEs and ODEs?
 What is the intuition?*

 2. *Why would we bother to add diffusion noise given that ODEs are simpler and faster?
 What are the pros and cons of diffusion vs. flow?*

-This blog explores these questions.
+This blog post explores these questions.
 For a more detailed discussion, see Chapter 5 of the [Rectified Flow Lecture Notes](https://github.com/lqiang67/rectified-flow/tree/main/pdf).
 Related works include DDIM<d-cite key="song2020denoising"></d-cite>, score-based SDEs<d-cite key="song2020score"></d-cite>, EDM<d-cite key="karras2022elucidating"></d-cite>.

 ## Stochastic Samplers = RF + Langevin